CMDR-Kiel42/sap-filter-trails/README.md

 This was my first "real" golang project.
 I had toyed with it before but have very "surface-level" knowledge of it.

+At first I wanted to use the geojson file provided by the Boulder county, but I quickly realised it contained way less data than the csv that was provided in the SAP repository, which is why I went with it.

 Splitting the project in modules came way too late in the development process.
 I would start with that next time, that would allow a better separation of concerns and would allow me to design the project with the MVC design pattern.

 I would also add unit testing.